 Symptoms associated with pulmonary diseases can be very lifestyle-limiting.
-We can provide these patients with relief from these symptoms.
+Our treatments may provide patients relief from these symptoms.

 - Inferior Vena Cava (IVC) Filter Placement/Removal

 - Tunneled Pleural Catheter Placement/Removal